 Next, lots of cards these days are photo cards.
 If you don't know anyone in the photo you really need to feel OK with tossing it.

-On the other hand, if it's relatives or good friends these photo cards are a great way to keep treasured memories.
-Instead of throwing these away I suggest saving them with your other photos.
+On the other hand, if it's relatives or good friends these photo cards are

 You may also want to place in a scrapbook any Christmas letters you receive (if you actually know those people well, and want to save it.
 However, if you have no idea who the people they're referencing are now, TOSS IT!)